-After I complete my graduate training at Duke, I want to pursue a post-doc with the goal of becoming a professor in theoretical neuroscience at a top university like Duke.
+After I complete my graduate training at Duke, I want to pursue a post-doc with the goal of becoming a professor in theoretical neuroscience.
 I want to develop theories of how the brain works that not only apply to the retina, but to the brain as a whole.
-I am especially interested in studying computational models of inhibition and synaptic plasticity, and use such models to explain how systems (e.g. vision) process information.
+I am especially interested in studying computational models of inhibition and synaptic plasticity and using such models to explain how systems (e.g., vision) process information.
 Combined with my current rigorous training in computational methods, my previous training in experimental neuroscience would make me the perfect candidate to collaborate with experimentalists and build theoretical models from their data.
-Since I will have completed completed the required courses for Neurobiology next fall, I will be able to fully dedicate myself to my research.
 Receiving the Myra and Bonne fellowship will allow me to complete the above-mentioned research project, which I will be able to fully dedicate myself to since I will have completed my training requirements for Neurobiology next fall.
-Doing so will get me closer to my goal of becoming a professor in theoretical neuroscience and develop better normative explanations of neural systems.
+Doing so will get me closer to my goal of becoming a professor in theoretical neuroscience.
+I hope that by developing better theories, I can help us understand the essence of what neurons do – which will, in turn, help the field to perform experiments that test and build on these ideas.